 What Is Thoracic Surgery?

 Thoracic surgeons operate on organs in the chest (thoracic, pronounced thr-a-suhk) cavity.
 Thoracic surgery treats diseases related to the lungs, heart, and other important organs.
-The top thoracic surgeries for mesothelioma treatment include biopsies, tumor removal, and palliative surgery.
+A thoracic surgeon can perform surgeries for mesothelioma treatment include biopsies, tumor removal, and palliative surgery.

 The thoracic cavity contains key organs that help the respiratory, nervous, and cardiovascular systems function.
 These organs include the lungs, bronchi, trachea, pleura, heart, and nerves.
 The thoracic cavity is the second largest hollow space of the body and is enclosed by the ribs, vertebral column, and sternum.